SettleTop-Inc/CodeRoot.ai/docs/wiki/Commands.md

 # Commands

-This page lists the primary VS Code commands registered by the CodeRoot extension and what they do.
+This page lists primary CodeRoot.ai commands available in VS Code and what they do.

 Commands and quick examples